Skip to main content

 Description: Washington state’s attorney general conducted an unlawful and unconstitutional investigation into two faith-based, pro-life nonprofits’ privileged records and materials, singling out the organizations because of their life-affirming views.

-A pregnant woman and her doctor
+A pregnant woman holds an ultrasound

-Wednesday, Feb 28, 2024
+Tuesday, May 28, 2024

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.